metio/seb/content/posts/hugo-serviceworkers.md

   permalinkable = false
 ```

-Create a new layout, e.g. in `_default/home.serviceworker.js` with the following content:
+Create a new layout in `_default/home.serviceworker.js` with the following content:

 ```gotemplate
 const CACHE = 'cache-and-update';